YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 ![Desktop View](/assets/img/post/2023-08-21-yolo-demo.gif){: width="480" height="480" }
 _Object Detection using YOLOV8 demo_

-This tutorial aims to provide a starter project for image data collection for object detection using Jetson Nano and a Web camera.
+This tutorial aims to provide a starter project for image data collection for Hard Hat detection using Jetson Nano and a Web camera.

 There are many other interesting projects from [Jetson Community](https://developer.nvidia.com/embedded/community/jetson-projects?page=1).